-For Pizza we let it cool until the cheese sets up, which usually takes less than an hour.
+For pizza, we order from our local favorite and let it cool on the counter until the cheese sets up, which usually takes less than an hour.
 We then separate pieces on with paper towel and wrap in cling film, before putting it in a ziplock bag and freezing it using the techniques described above.

 How to Keep it Cold: Cooler Techniques

 The last thing you do before getting on the road to BRC is to pack the RV fridge and coolers.

 We start with at least two coolers always, regardless of how much food we are bringing, because we divide our food into “the first half” of the Burn and “the second half” of the Burn piles.
 The second half food goes into a cooler, which is firmly sealed and not opened until mid-week at Burning Man.

 Both coolers are packed with very similar techniques:

 The week before leaving freeze ice in freezer safe zip lock bags, using different sizes ranging from one gallon to one gallon.
 We freeze them flat so each bag is only about 1 or 1.5 inches high when frozen.
 Double bag each one to avoid leaks.